DOOMustard/StardewValley-NPCMapLocations-Addon/README.md

 Installation:

-    1.replace the globals.json in Mods/NPCMapLocations/config with the provided one
+    1.replace the globals.json in Mods/NPCMapLocations/config/ with the provided one
         you'll have to fix your settings because this will reset them 2.edit the provided customlocations.json
         you can skip this step
-        this can be done in notepad or notepad++, or whatever text editor locate the json file for each of the mods you have in the tooltips folder which are named accordingly copy everything in the each mod file paste it between the {braces} after "CustomMapTooltips" in the customlocations.json file 3.replace the customlocations.json file in the NPCMapLocations/maps/* with that file The name of the folder changes depending on which mods you're using, The folder name appears to be a comma seperated list of some mods, NPCMapLocations/maps/Rafseazz.RSVCP, flashShifter.stardewValleyExpandedCP, flashshifter.immersivFarm2Remastered/customlocations.json
+        this can be done in notepad or notepad++, or whatever text editor locate the json file for each of the mods you have in the tooltips folder which are named accordingly copy everything in the each tooltip/[Mod Name].json file paste it between the {braces} after "CustomMapTooltips" in the customlocations.json file 3.replace the customlocations.json file in the NPCMapLocations/maps/[folder]/ with that file The name of the folder changes depending on which mods you're using, The folder name appears to be a comma seperated list of some of the mods but not all of them, NPCMapLocations/maps/Rafseazz.RSVCP, flashShifter.stardewValleyExpandedCP, flashshifter.immersivFarm2Remastered/customlocations.json
         is the folder where I found the customlocations.json file to edit, which isn't necessarily where you will find yours updating the wrong customlocations.json file doesn't do anything, so go ahead and just update them all